Kruthikshiv/app/README.md

 # Furniture Shop

 A database and api endpoints in python-flask with sqlite as database.
-There is also code to establish connection for MYSQL server commented outin lines 25-45 Furniture shop, has following 6 tables
+There is also code to establish connection for MYSQL server commented out in lines 25-45 Furniture shop, has following 6 tables

 * Users